-Independent SQF consultants (optional) may be used to help develop the system, but the Code requires a designated SQF practitioner for each site who is a full-time employee of the company, trained in HACCP and competent to implement a food safety plan and all requirements of the SQF system.
+Independent SQF consultants may be used to help develop the system, but the Code requires a designated SQF practitioner for each site who is a full-time employee of the company, trained in HACCP and competent to implement a food safety plan and all requirements of the SQF system.

-Contact FoodChain ID Certification in the USA for an SQF application.
+Contact FoodChain ID Certification for a SQF application.
 Complete the application in full and return to FoodChain ID Certification staff for a proposal.
 FoodChain ID Certification will confirm the scope of audit, which includes relevant food sector categories (FSCs) for your company’s products or processes, applicable standard and audit duration, and assign a SQF registered auditor qualified to audit in your sector category.
 The scope of audit and certification fees will be detailed in the Certification Proposal and Agreement for your approval.

 We recommend contacting us at least 3 months in advance of your desired audit time frame.